dancer1325/localstack-documentation/content/en/getting-started/installation.md

 ## LocalStack CLI

-The quickest way get started with LocalStack is by using the LocalStack CLI.
+* quickest way / get started
+* TODO:
 It allows you to start LocalStack from your command line.
 Please make sure that you have a working [Docker installation](https://docs.docker.com/get-docker/) on your machine before moving on.